JohnMurdok/reactGraph/README.md

 Both mongodb, server and client will be launched concurrently.
 MongoDB listens port 27017
 The server listens port 9000
-The client listens port 3000 (for BrowserSync 3001 too)
+The client listens port 3000

+The app is ready on http://localhost:3000